Stuffed Mushrooms

 recipeml.dtd and ours is named recipe.dtd and our's is intentionally less

-sophisticated and flexible, being an example rather than having been designed for the real world and industry.
+sophisticated and flexible.
 If you are looking for an out of the box soution

 for your food manufactureing needs we suggest you look there.)